 Distinct Legal Entity

-A LLP is a juristic person and a legal entity established under the Limited Liability Partnership Act 2008.
+A LLP is a separate legal entity established under the Limited Liability Partnership Act 2008.
 The partners are separate from the entity and can sue each other and get sued in the procedure.

 Audit not needed

-Those entrepreneurs who are having a turnover of less than rupees 40 lakhs and contribution of capital less than 25 lakhs rupees require not to audit their accounts by someone.
-LLPs are best for the small businesses and the startups which are just beginning their operations and wish to have minimum formalities regarding compliance regulation.
+In LLP, there is no need to audit accounts of those entrepreneurs who are having a turnover of less than 40 lakhs rupees and capital contribution of less than 25 lakhs rupees.
+LLPs are best for start-ups and the small businesses that just started their operations and want to have minimal compliance related formalities.

 Ownership transferred easily

-The LLP ownership can be transferred easily to another person.
-You require to induct a person as a designated LLP partner.
-LLP is a distinct legal entity and is separate from its partners.
-Therefore, via managing partners changing, the LLP ownership can change easily.
+The LLP ownership can be transferred easily to another person by making him as a partner in LLP.
+LLP is a legal entity separate from its partners.
+Therefore, if you change the partners, the ownership of LLP will also change.

-The LLP is a juristic person and it can enjoy, own and acquire property in the name owned by it.
+The LLP is an artificial judicial person who can enjoy, own and acquire property in its own name.
 This is totally separate from its partners.
-As the LLP is having a continuous existence, a partner can not make any claim on the LLP property.
+As LLP is a going concern, no partner can make any claim upon the property of LLP.

 The key advantage of a LLP is its limited liability.
-Its legal status is accountable for a limited amount of LLP debts as compared to partnerships and proprietorships.
-The members liability with respect to the debts of the LLP is limited.
-If the company is bankrupt, the directors’ personal assets are secure.
+It is accountable for limited amount of debts as compared to partnership and proprietory firms.
+If the company is bankrupt, members are not held responsible for the creditors.
+Creditors can be paid by selling the assets of the office.
+Directors’ personal assets are secure in this case.